 A look in some old newspaper clippings tells a little more history, and it is somewhat of a romantic tale.
 The church reportedly started right after the Civil War as a Sunday school and used a log building by the East Chattanooga Depot.
 The structure had reportedly been a camp for Civil War soldiers.

 By 1887, the church, known as the Cottage Church, eventually moved to a structure at Glass and Campbell streets.
-It was later named Manker Memorial church after the 1916 death of Dr. John J. Manker of a heart attack while delivering a talk at the Methodist Church’s General Conference in Saratoga, N.Y.
+It was named Manker Memorial Church in the early 1900s, partly in honor of local Methodist pastoral leader Dr. John J. Manker, who would die in 1916 of a heart attack while delivering a talk at the Methodist Church’s General Conference in Saratoga, N.Y.

 He was a longtime United Methodist minister and local church leader.
 He was also the father of prominent Chattanoogan Mrs. John A. Patten and the grandfather of Manker Patten, for whom the tennis center is named.

 The church held a cornerstone-laying ceremony for its building at North Chamberlain and Fairleigh streets in February 1925, with architect James G. Gauntt and contractor Mark Wilson in attendance.

 Work was completed later that year, and a story said the sanctuary/nave could hold 800 people.
 A gymnasium was also upstairs.

 One of Mr. Gauntt’s other buildings in Chattanooga he designed – although nearly 35 years later – is the still-standing DuPont Elementary off Hixson Pike.